jwmullally/iscsi-target-ramdisk/README.md

 * Power on the other computer (initiator), select the BIOS's built-in PXE boot.

+  * Both UEFI and Legacy/CSM/BIOS boot are supported, depending on how your target OS is configured.

 * The target OS should now be running on the initiator.

 If you want to share network/WiFi connections or other services from the target to the initiator: